How to Effectively Follow Up on Past Due Invoices in Construction

 What Are Past Due Invoices?

 Past due invoices are invoices that have not been paid by their specified due date.
 When a customer fails to settle an invoice by the agreed-upon deadline, it becomes overdue.
 This can occur for a variety of reasons, such as oversight, financial difficulties, or disputes over the billed amount.
+An invoice is considered overdue when there is a missed due date, meaning the payment deadline has passed without payment.

 Every invoice should have a clear due date, which is the final date by which payment is expected.
 Common terms include: